MoonstarCoding/CS1XA3/notes/jan13-unix-basics.md

   mkdir name                # Makes folder in directory
 ```

+Additionally, you will be learning an alternative way to creating files that works on bash terminals.

 ### Deleting

 The `rm` command is designed to destroy a file or folder.
 When paired with `-r`, it recursively deletes the contents of a directory, and then the directory itself.